ericjang/node-user-agents/README.md

 # agents

 Quick HTTP user agent headers for slightly-immoral-and-very-improper web scraping.
 It's so stupidly simple that you could probably write this yourself.
-There is no documentation because it's just a few lines (albeit quite nifty few lines) of code.

 ##Usage: